Yassine Amrioui

-Yassine Amrioui (born 21 February 1995) is a professional footballer who plays as a central-back for FC UNA Strassen in Luxembourg.
+Yassine Amrioui (born 21 February 1995) is a professional footballer who plays as a centre-back for FC UNA Strassen in Luxembourg.
 Born in France and a youth international for that nation, he possesses Moroccan nationality and has been selected for their 'A' team (domestic league players).

 Career

 Lokomotiv Plovdiv

-For season 2016–17, Amrioui signed a 3-year contract with Bulgarian club Lokomotiv Plovdiv.
+For season 2016–17, Amrioui signed a three-year contract with Bulgarian club Lokomotiv Plovdiv.
 He was included in the main squad for the match against Levski Sofia.
 During the same game, he made his debut in the A Group, providing an assist for the first goal in the match for the team.